-One cornerstone of the Thatcher government was for far reaching Trade Union reforms, the battle lines where being drawn between the free market economic model and the workforce protection of the Trade Union movement.
-The free marketeers pointed to the 1970s as a decade of strikes and discontent, the 3 day week, a car industry was more on strike than not.
-By the 1980s the world was changing, Globalisation was already making inroads from the far east, Made in England and Made in Germany stickers on goods was disappearing from the shelves.
+One cornerstone of the Thatcher government was far-reaching Trade Union reforms, the battle lines were being drawn between the free market economic model and the workforce protection of the Trade Union movement.
+The free marketeers pointed to the 1970s as a decade of strikes and discontent, the 3 day week, the car industry was more on strike than not.
+By the 1980s the world was changing, Globalisation was already making inroads from the far east, and Made in England and Made in Germany stickers on goods were disappearing from the shelves.
 British Manufacturing was in the crosshairs of the rest of the world.

 “The most bitter industrial dispute in British history”

-In 1984-85 The Miners Strike was an industrial action on a scale yet seen, it lasted for more than a year and was an attempt to shut down the British Coal industry prevent the colliery closures.
-Arthur Scargill of the National Union of Mineworkers (NUM) was leading the strike against the National Coal Board, Government agency.
+The Miners Strike was an industrial action on a scale yet seen, it lasted for more than a year and was an attempt to shut down the British Coal industry to prevent the colliery closures.
+Arthur Scargill of the National Union of Mineworkers (NUM) was leading the strike against the National Coal Board, a Government agency.

 3 key Thatcher policies to end the Miners Strike of 1984-85